guiarturcarvalho/Broadridge_Assignment/Readme.md

 ## Architecture

+### Alpha Project

+The "Alpha" application follows a molothic and simplistic approach.
+It can be seen as a learning step towards the Beta version.

+### Beta Project

-The application (Beta) follows a modular architecture (Layered Architecture) with clear separation of concerns, ensuring maintainability and extensibility.
+The "Beta" application follows a modular architecture (Layered Architecture) with clear separation of concerns, ensuring maintainability and extensibility.

 ### Directory Structure